Spring. Runs only if enough students enrol.

 GEOF310 Turbulence in the Atmospheric and Ocean Boundary Layer.

 GEOF335: 10 ECTS.

 Oral exam.
-The mandatory excersices will be included in the examination.
-No auxiliary material allowed for the exam.
+The mandatory scientific report will be included in the examination.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.

 The reading list will be available within June 1st for the autumn semester and January 1st for the spring semester.